-It is simply loaded with minerals, enzymes and antioxidants, and is fantastic defence against colds when used daily during the winter.
-It’s also a great treatment for coughs and sore, dry or irritated throats if you were not able to escape a chill.
+Importantly, it is loaded with minerals, enzymes and antioxidants, and is a fantastic defence against colds when used daily during the winter.
+It’s also a great treatment for coughs and sore, dry or irritated throats if you were not able to escape catching something.

-This honey can be eaten like ordinary honey, such as mixing it into warm water with lemon (not boiling or this will kill off the active properties), added to smoothies, mixed through porridge, on toast or even taken off the spoon.
+This honey is eaten like ordinary honey.
+For example, mix it into warm water with lemon (not boiling or this will kill off the active properties).
+Also add to smoothies, mix through porridge, on toast or even take it off the spoon.

 If Manuka honey is too much on the pricey side, opt for RAW honey instead.

-Raw honey has not been heat treated/pasteurised like commercial honeys.
+Raw honey has not been heat-treated/pasteurised like commercial honey.
 Pasteurisation removes the beneficial enzymes, vitamins and health properties in honey – basically all the beneficial bits you want!

-Use raw honey the same way but Manuka Honey really does have the edge when it comes to immune system support.
+Use raw honey the same way.
+However, Manuka Honey really does have the edge when it comes to immune system support.

 No. 4 – Drink Ginger Tea

-Ginger helps to bring down inflammation, clear congestion and support the immune system, and is great to soothe sore throats too.
+Ginger helps to bring down inflammation, clear congestion and support the immune system.
+Plus it’s great to soothe sore throats too.
 Aim to drink two to three cups of fresh (or bagged) ginger tea daily.

-Easy to make, simply infuse about 2 teaspoons of freshly grated ginger root in a cup of hot water for anything from 5-15 minutes, depending how strong you like it.
-Feel free to add lemon and/or honey, or even mixing peppermint and ginger together for a welcome alternative.
+This little remedy to halt your cold in its tracks is easy to make.
+Simply infuse about 2 teaspoons of freshly grated ginger root in a cup of hot water for anything from 5-15 minutes, depending on how strong you like it.
+Feel free to add lemon and/or honey.
+Additionally, mixing peppermint and ginger together for a welcome alternative.

 Optionally, try ginger tea in bags if you’re in the need for more convenience.
 Pukka’s 3 Ginger is my all-time favourite.